adfinis/ansible-role-bareos_dir/README.md

       bareos_repository_enable_tracebacks: yes
 ```

-Also see a [full explanation and example](https://robertdebock.nl/how-to-use-these-roles.html) on how to use these roles.
+These roles are provided as is, without warranty of any kind.
+Use it at your own risk.

 ## [Role Variables](#role-variables)

-The default values for the variables are set in [`defaults/main.yml`](https://github.com/robertdebock/ansible-role-bareos_dir/blob/master/defaults/main.yml):
+The default values for the variables are set in [`defaults/main.yml`](https://github.com/adfinis/ansible-role-bareos_dir/blob/master/defaults/main.yml):

 ```yaml
 ---